Federal Sentencing Guidelines: Mandatory or Not?

 Congress passed The Sentencing Reform Act of 1984 in response to concerns that federal judges' sentences tended to be too lenient and vary too much from one locale to another.
 The law created a Sentencing Commission, which produced a Guidelines Manual that specifies sentences for almost all federal crimes.
 The manual uses a points system that "awards" points according to type of offense, how it was committed, and an offender's background.
 An offender who grades out at only one point can be sentenced to no more than six months in jail, while an offender who grades out at the maximum 43 points receives a life sentence.

 Congress intended the Guidelines Manual to be mandatory.
-However, many judges complained that in practice it was often too harsh and too rigid.
+However, many judges complained that, in practice, the manual was often too harsh and too rigid.
 In the case of U.S. v.
 Booker (2005), the U.S. Supreme Court imposed two major limits on the Guidelines Manual's reach.

 First, the sentences specified in the Guidelines Manual are advisory, not mandatory.
 That is, federal judges may consult the manual but they are not bound to impose the sentences it calls for.
 The upshot of Booker is that federal court trial judges often have considerable sentencing discretion, and appellate court judges can overturn trial judges' sentences only for an abuse of discretion (Gall v.
 U.S., U.S. Sup.
 Ct.
 2007).